Filing a tax return is no fun at all, but getting the money from your tax return? Now that’s the good stuff.

 When you’re learning how to budget your tax return and want to save every penny, check out Mint.

 What’s the catch to budgeting online?

 The longer answer?
 Your personality and budgeting situation are totally unique.
-What works for one person may not work for another, and getting started with how to budget your tax return is no different.
+What works for one person may not work for another, and getting started with budgeting your tax return is the same.

-The good news is that you can overcome most of these issues with practice.
+The good news is that you can overcome most of these issues with the practice.
 The more you get used to budgeting, the more natural it’ll feel.

 Your tax return can give you some breathing room.
 You can bulk up your savings, pay off debts, and start investing.
-In a word, you can start building better financial habits.
+In a word, you can begin building better financial habits.
 Better financial habits today will start to snowball.

 Getting your tax return is always great, and the snowball effect can make that great feeling even better.
 When investing and saving, you can see those good financial habits paying off in real-time, month after month.

 Getting the hang of budgeting your tax return is hard, but we’re here to help.
 Join our community and find tips, tricks, and support for building those healthy habits.
 From your tax return to a regular payday, every Penny counts!